 Make a list of your priorities, goals, and dreams, and think about what is holding you back from each of those things.
 Even though that list might feel long, you will be able to clearly see what types of clutter are holding you back.

 When you put the things that are most important to you out in the open, you can start working to simplify your life to achieve your dreams.

 14. Have less clothing options.

 This might surprise you, but some of the most successful and wealthy people out there have a very limited set of clothing options.
 That’s because they realize that’s not a place to devote their time and energy.

-By having a smaller wardrobe, you'll have more time to focus on other things in life and this can help you to drastically simplify your life in 2019.
+By having a smaller wardrobe, you’ll have more time to focus on other things in life and this can help you to drastically simplify your life.

 If you want to simplify your life by cutting back on your wardrobe, start by looking at the items you wear the most and get rid of the one you haven’t worn in months.
 It can feel really good to clean out your closet!
 You can then start to build your wardrobe around the items you know you love and will wear more often.

 15. Automate your payments.